Turkey: Media and cinema

 Filiz Akın, Fatma Girik, Hülya Koçyiğit, and Türkan Şoray represent their period of Turkish cinema.
 Turkish directors like Metin Erksan, Nuri Bilge Ceylan, Yılmaz Güney, Zeki Demirkubuz and Ferzan Özpetek won numerous international awards such as the Palme d'Or and Golden Bear.
 Turkish television dramas are increasingly becoming popular beyond Turkey's borders and are among the country's most vital exports, both in terms of profit and public relations.
 After sweeping the Middle East's television market over the past decade, Turkish shows have aired in more than a dozen South and Central American countries in 2016.
 Turkey is today the world's second largest exporter of television series.

+The World Press Freedom Index 2026 found serious censorship in Turkey.
+According to the Committee to Protect Journalists, there are 13 jailed journalists in Turkey.

 Cuisine

 Turkish coffee with Turkish delight.
 Turkish coffee is a UNESCO-listed intangible cultural heritage of Turks.

 Turkey has a diverse and rich cuisine, varying geographically.
 Turkish cuisine has been influenced by Anatolian, Mediterranean, Iranian, Central Asian, and East Asian cuisines.
 Turkish and Ottoman cuisine have also influenced others.
 Dīwān Lughāt al-Turk, from the 11th century, documents "the ancient lineage of much of present-day Turkish cuisine".
 Güveç, Bulgur, and Börek are some of the earliest recorded examples of Turkish cuisine.
 Even though kebab as a word comes from Persian, Turkic people had been familiar with using skewers to cook meat.
 Turkish cuisine can be distinguished by its various kinds of kebabs.
 Similarly, pilaf dishes were influenced by Turkish cuisine.
 Further information about cuisine during the Seljuk and Ottoman periods comes from the works of Rumi and Evliya Çelebi.
 The latter describes "food-related guilds of Istanbul".

 Food staples in Turkey include bread and yogurt.
 Some of bread varieties are lavash and pide (a type of pita bread).
 Ayran is a drink made of yoghurt.
 In western parts of Turkey, olive oil is used.
 Grains include wheat, maize, barley, oats, and millet.
 Beans, chickpeas, nuts, aubergines, and lamb are some of the commonly used ingredients.
 Doner kebab, originally from Turkey, is marinated lamb slices cooked vertically.
 Seafood includes anchovy and others.
 Dolma varieties and mantı are made by stuffing vegetables or pasta.
 Sarma is made by rolling edible leaf over the filling.
 Yahni dishes are vegetable stews.
 Turkey is one of the countries with the meze tradition.
 Honey, pekmez, dried fruit, or fruit are used for sweetening.
 Filo is an originally Turkish dough that is used to make baklava.
 Turkish delight is a "delicate but gummy jelly".